Tomal1/social-media/README.md

 # Usage

-As the application is launched the client is instantly taken to a login page and if they are not already a member than there is also an option to register a new account.
+As the application is launched the client is instantly taken to a login page and if the client is not already a member than there is an option to sign up to a new account.

     deployed URL: https://social-m.herokuapp.com/